Airtune/73-meta-tokens/meta_ledger_protocol/nft_supply_block.md

 * Must be followed by a block that isn't a `#nft_supply_cancel` block.

 * Must be followed by a block that changes representative.

+* If `max supply` is 0 then the supply is unlimited.